ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/01-adt-sequences.md

 usually assumed to have the same data type, although there is no conceptual objection to lists whose elements have differing data types if the application requires it.
-The operations defined as part of the list [ADT]{.term} depend on the elemental
+The operations defined as part of the list [ADT]{.term}s depend on the elemental [data type]{.term}.
-[data type]{.term}.
-For example, the list ADT can be used for lists of integers, lists of characters, lists of payroll records, even lists of lists.
+For example, the queue ADT can be used for queues of integers, queues of characters, queues of payroll records, even queues of queues.

 A list is said to be [empty]{.term} when it contains no elements.
-The number of elements currently stored is called the [length]{.term} of the list.
+The number of elements currently stored is called the [length]{.term} (or size) of the list.
 The beginning of the list is called the [head]{.term}, the end of the list is called the [tail]{.term}.

-We need some notation to show the contents of a list, so we will use the same angle bracket notation that is normally used to represent [sequences](#sequence){.term}.
-To be consistent with standard array indexing, the first position on the list is denoted as 0.
-Thus, if there are $n$ elements in the list, they are given positions 0 through $n-1$ as
-$\langle\ a_0,\ a_1,\ ...,\ a_{n-1}\ \rangle$.
-The subscript indicates
-an element's position within the list.
-Using this notation, the empty list would appear as $\langle\ \rangle$.